Gosling solid rocket booster: Design

 The Gosling used cordite propellant, which was a family of smokeless propellants designed as a replacement to gunpowder.
 In the missile, it was extruded in such a way that as burning proceeds parallel to the surface, the area of the burning surface area remains relatively constant.
 In order to inhibit burning on the exterior surface, a coat of ethyl cellulose was applied, along with two ethyl cellulose washers located at either end.
-At first, the propellant could only be manufactured in 2 feet lengths due to limitations of the equipment at the Royal Ordnance Bishopton, while the Gosling called for a charge which was around 9 feet long.
+At first, the propellant could only be manufactured in 2 feet lengths due to limitations of the equipment at ROF Bishopton, while the Gosling called for a charge which was around 9 feet long.
 This was overcome by X-raying each piece before cementing them together to produce a single charge of adequate proportions.
 In order to ensure a good seal, each 2 foot charge had to be flattened at either end.
 This was typically done with milling cutters, although a bacon slicer was also used which resulted in a very spectacular fire.
 The integrity of each of these composite joints would with either a simple bending bar, or a custom rig designed by employee E. C. White which could check all the joints simultaneously.
 The final charge could then be straightened by heating moulds, or corsets.
 However, this method often left holes, cracks, or fissures in the propellent which would prematurely expose the casing to hot gases, which could rupture it.
-This was rectified by the introduction of a larger press at the Royal Ordnance Factory Bishopton enabled the production of 9 foot extrusions, removing the need to join charges.
+This was rectified by the introduction of a larger press at the ROF Bishopton enabled the production of 9 foot extrusions, removing the need to join charges.

 Sea Slug Design Challenge

-Shortly after the introduction of the larger press at the Royal Ordnance Factory Bishopton, a problem arose with the Goslings on the Sea Slug.
+Shortly after the introduction of the larger press at ROF Bishopton, a problem arose with the Goslings on the Sea Slug.
 This missile was unique in that the boosters were mounted forward, which the exhaust canted so that the thrust line passed through the centre of pressure.
 However, this mean that the exhaust had to pass over the missile's control surfaces.
 This would not have typically caused a problem provided the plume either ignites in secondary burning, or remains dark as with cooler propellants.
 Unfortunately, solid propellants are fuel rich as it is not possible to produce good physical properties with a stoichiometric ratio where fuel and oxidiser is equally balanced in the correct ratio.
 In the case of the Gosling booster, the plume tended to produce intermittent flashing typically at the end of burning, resulting in perturbations to the missile when the exhaust passed over the control surfaces.
 This was circumvented by replacing the last section of the charge with propellant which did not produce the flash.
 The Sea Slug was the only missile to remain on a composite charge after the new press was introduced.